Burwood/JLH_Automation/Example_Project/readme.md

 # Project Description
-This example project will use Terraform to provision the VM to on-prem vSphere, rename it, and join it to the domain.
+This example project will use Terraform to provision a VM to on-prem vSphere, rename it, and join it to the domain.

 ## Inventory